 2.1 Experimental Site and Soil

 The experimental field was located at 24.75 N latitude and 90.50 E longitude at an average altitude of 18 m above the mean sea level.
 The experimental site belongs to the Old Brahmaputra Floodplain Agro-Ecological Zone (AEZ-9).
 The experimental field belongs to non-calcareous dark-grey, floodplain soil.
 The land was medium high and the soil was silty-loam and the soil was medium fertile.
-The soil of the experimental field was more or less neutral in nature (pH 6.82) and low in organic matter content (1.19%).
+The soil of the experimental field contains a pH 6.82and low in organic matter content (1.19%).

 2.2 Treatments and Design of the Experiment